-Did you know that the non-venomous eastern garter snake is the state’s official snake?
+Did you know that the eastern garter snake is the state’s official snake?
 In Virginia, it is a criminal offense to kill this species of snake or any snake.
 This rule helps to preserve the lives of these valuable reptiles.

-Cottonmouths are known for their deadly venom which contain hemotoxins that break down blood cells and stop blood from clotting.
+Cottonmouths are known for their venom which contains hemotoxins that break down blood cells and stop blood from clotting.
 Once a cottonmouth bites, it will take only a few moments for the venom to spread.
 This will lead to hemorrhaging of the prey’s circulatory system.
 These species of snakes should be avoided at all times as they have been known to kill humans.

 One major reason to avoid these snakes is that they have been known to bite without a warning if they feel threatened.
 Their bites are venomous and contain hemotoxins that temporarily damage tissues in the bite area.
 In their prey, this venom is enough to weaken and kill, but in humans, they aren’t usually fatal.
 If you’re bitten by a copperhead snake, be sure to get treatment as soon as you can.